Bubble791/Platinum-Hack/README.md

  4.Creat a new folder named **unzip**

+ 5.Change `scripts/insert.py` line 13 `OFFSET_START` to your free offset.

- 5.Run cmd.exe from the main folder.
+ 6.Run cmd.exe from the main folder.

- 6.Type `python scripts//make.py` on the command prompt window.
+ 7.Type `python scripts//make.py` on the command prompt window.

- 7.And if build success, the new nds rom named as **test.nds**
+ 8.And if build success, the new nds rom named as **test.nds**

 # Credits